-Specify: (a) the process by which payments are made and the entity that processes payments; (b) how and throwhich system(s) the payments are processed; (c) how an audit trail is maintained for all state and federal fund expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditure the CMS-64: Payments for waiver services are made by a managed care entity or entities.
+Specify: (a) the process by which payments are made and the entity that processes payments; (b) how and throw which system(s) the payments are processed; (c) how an audit trail is maintained for all state and federal funde expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditure the CMS-64: Payments for waiver services are made by a managed care entity or entities.
 The managed care entity is paid monthly capitated payment per eligible enrollee through an approved MMIS.
-Paym ents for waiver services are not made through an approved MMIS. monthly capitated payment per eligible enrollee through an approved MMIS. which expen system(s) the payments are processed; (c) how an audit trail is maintained for all state and federal funded ded outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditure Describe now payments are made to the managed care entity or entities: ibe how payments are made to the managed care entity or entities:
+Describe how payments are made to the managed care entity or entities: Payn ents for waiver services are not made through an approved MMIS. monthly capitated payment per eligible enrollee through an approved MMIS. whic expe h system(s) the payments are processed; (c) how an audit trail is maintained for all state and federal funded outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditure. - 2 eserve non payments are made to the managed care chitty or chitteest ribe how payments are made to the managed care entity or entities:

-Application for 1915(c) HCBS Waiver: MD.1506.R01.01 - Dec 01, 2019 (as of Dec 01, 2019)
+Application for 1915(c) HCBS Waiver: MD.1506.R00.01 - Jul 01, 2019 (as of Jul 01, 2019)